sdss/mangadap/docs/development.rst

 more requirements that can be more stringent.

-Let's say you want to add a new emission-line fitter (as we did for MPL-6 in changing from :class:mangadap.proc.elric.Elric` to :class:`mangadap.proc.sasuke.Sasuke`).
+Let's say you want to add a new emission-line fitter (as we did for MPL-6 in changing from :class:`mangadap.proc.elric.Elric` to :class:`mangadap.proc.sasuke.Sasuke`).
 The class that constructs the parameterized emission-line models is :class:`mangadap.proc.emissionlinemodel.EmissionLineModel`.
 The method